orlandodiazc/portfolio/README.md

 # Portfolio <a name="about-project"></a>

-**Portfolio** is a practice project to learn GitFlow and proper repo organization.
+**Portfolio** is a base HTML, CSS and JS project that shows my personal information.

 ## Built With <a name="built-with"></a>